p--q/TCU/README.md

 	s = tcu.tree(arg)    # arg is a UNO object or a string of IDL full name. print("\n".join(ｓ))　　# By joining the elements of the list with a line feed code we get the following tree.

+	# When component context is used as an argument.
 	object
 	├─.container.XNameContainer
 	│   │   void  insertByName( [in] string aName,